 Critically acclaimed filmmaking duo Holly and Duncan Wilder are New York City-based Wilder Project.
 Named by Dance Magazine as one of “nine screendance artists you should know about”, they are siblings that set the body and camera into motion to explore the relationship between our inner and outer landscapes.
 They create art that highlights our deep connection to each other and our earth.
 By bringing dance back into the spaces where we live our lives, they tell stories that reach through the screen with a visceral inclusiveness.
 Critics say their “raw, narrative movement vocabulary hits close to the heart.”

-Wilder Project’s 14 films have screened at over 40 film festivals internationally, including the acclaimed San Francisco Dance Film Festival and American Dance Festival’s Movies By Movers and venues like the Museum of the Moving Image in NYC and the Museum of Fine Arts in Boston.
-Their films have received First Place at Verve Dance Film Festival and Richmond Dance Festival, Best Experimental at the Santiago Film Awards, Audience Favorite Award at Opine Dance Film Festival and Philadelphia Dance Film Festival, Best Experimental at the Santiago Film Awards, Best Choreography for a Lens at Phoenix Dance Film Festival, and Best Director at Utah Dance Film Festival, and Audience Favorite at Opine Dance Film Festival and Philadelphia Screendance Festival, and the Downeast Award at Acadia Dance Festival.
-Their most screened film “The Field” is an official selection of 26 film festivals.
+Wilder Project’s 16 films have screened at over 40 film festivals on 5 continents, including the acclaimed San Francisco Dance Film Festival and American Dance Festival’s Movies By Movers and venues like the Museum of the Moving Image in NYC and the Museum of Fine Arts in Boston.
+Their films have received First Place at Verve Dance Film Festival and Richmond Dance Festival, Best Narrative Short at Rethink Dance Film Festival, Best Short Dance Film at NewGrounds Dance Film Collection, Best Mini at Portland Dance Film Festival, Best Experimental at the Santiago Film Awards, Best Choreography for a Lens at Phoenix Dance Film Festival, Best Director at Utah Dance Film Festival, and Audience Favorite at Opine Dance Film Festival and Philadelphia Screendance Festival, and the Downeast Award at Acadia Dance Festival.
+Their most screened film, “The Field”, is an official selection of 26 film festivals.

 Wilder Project has received music video commissions from artists like Jennah Bell, Jean Rohe, Stephanie Allen, and Bolivian pop star Luis Gamarra, as well as a film commission from Berklee School of Music.
 The company has also performed live at Battery Dance Festival, CURRENT SESSIONS, the Boston Conservatory, the Institute of Contemporary Art in Boston, and INSITU Site Specific Dance Festival.
-They were 2020 Artists In Residence at the Balance Arts Center in Manhattan.
-They have been featured in Dance Magazine, The Boston Globe, Arts Atlanta, The Dance Journal, and Cultural Weekly.
+They were 2020 Artists In Residence at the Balance Arts Center in Manhattan, and they have been featured in Dance Magazine, The Boston Globe, Arts Atlanta, The Dance Journal, and Cultural Weekly.

 ARTISTIC DIRECTOR / CHOREOGRAPHER